FIZIS-net/NFT_Telegram_Bot_Miki/README.md

     ETHDROPURL = 'https://nextdrop.is/upcoming?chain=ethereum' # Website with information about drops (Ethereum) SOLDROPURL = 'https://nextdrop.is/upcoming?chain=solana'   # Website with information about drops (Solana)

-    SOLRATEURL = 'https://ru.investing.com/crypto/solana' # Website with information about the Solana course ETHRATEURL = 'https://ru.investing.com/crypto/ethereum/eth-usd' # Website with information about the Ethereum course

     SOLDROPDATA = 'data/solDropData.csv' #A file with the data obtained when parsing Solana drops ETHDROPDATA = 'data/ethDropData.csv' #A file with the data obtained when parsing Ethereum drops
  ```